szha/gluon-crash-course/nn.md

 ## Create a neural network flexibly with `nn.Block`

-To create a network, we can implement a subclass of `nn.Block` and implement two methods:
+To create a network, we can create a subclass of `nn.Block` and implement two methods:

 - `__init__` create the layers
 - `forward` define the forward function.